roveri-marco/ltlfuc/etc/AIJ-SAT-explorer/README-aaai2022.txt

 * trpppBIN to point to the trp++uc executable trpppBIN="../../../trp++/bin/trp++uc"

-Then, the script convert.py converts the aaltaf benchmarks specified in the file AIJ-SoTA-aggregate-verification-results-UNSAT.txt to the format accepted by the different tools.
+Then, the python script convert.py converts the aaltaf benchmarks specified in the file AIJ-SoTA-aggregate-verification-results-UNSAT.txt to the format accepted by the different tools.
 The files are already generated, thus in principle it is not needed to execute this.

 Then to run the different tools the following commands are provided: